OUR FUNERAL SERVICES

 If you are interested in making funeral arrangements for a loved one, we invite you to call us at (276) 628-2131 to begin.

 When considering cremation, today's families are concerned with many complex issues: how cremation affects the environment (especially when compared to traditional burial), personal finances, and faith being amongst the top three.
 If you, or a family member, are curious about cremation or wondering if cremation is the right option for your situation, we invite you to connect with us by calling (276) 628-2131.
-We will be pleased to take part in your cremation conversation.

 Our dedicated staff will take care of all details, including prompt filing of required permits and notifications.
 Accurate completion of these essential documents not only ensures their acceptance by local or state agencies; it guarantees your loved one's cremation will not be delayed.

 RESPECTFUL CARE & TIMELY COMPLETION OF CREMATION PROCESS

 Your loved one will be attended to by certified crematory operators; each of whom has been trained to provide both compassionate care for the deceased, and conscientious attention to detail throughout the cremation process.